bonanitech/blog/_posts/2018-04-04-how-i-used-caddy-proxy-to-publish-this-blog-before-migrating-it-to-github-pages.md

 title:  "How I used Caddy Proxy to publish this blog before migrating it to GitHub Pages"
 date:   2018-04-04 10:40:00 -0400
 tags: home-assistant duckdns caddy-proxy github
+permalink: /how-i-used-caddy-proxy-to-publish-this-blog-before-migrating-it-to-github-pages/
 ---

-Before migrating this blog to [GitHub Pages🔗](https://pages.github.com) I used this [Caddy Proxy add-on🔗](https://github.com/bestlibre/hassio-addons/tree/master/caddy_proxy) on Hass.io to help me publish it.
+Before migrating this blog to [GitHub Pages](https://pages.github.com) I used this [Caddy Proxy add-on](https://github.com/bestlibre/hassio-addons/tree/master/caddy_proxy) on Hass.io to help me publish it.

 When using Caddy Proxy, there is no need to worry about certificates in the `configuration.yaml` file, it takes care of that automatically.
 Just let Home Assistant run on the default port \(`8123`\).

-As I don't have a static IP on my internet connection I had to use the [DuckDNS add-on🔗](https://www.home-assistant.io/addons/duckdns/) to translate my dynamic IP address to a hostname.
+As I don't have a static IP on my internet connection I had to use the [DuckDNS add-on](https://www.home-assistant.io/addons/duckdns/) to translate my dynamic IP address to a hostname.

-The first step was to create an account and a domain on the [DuckDNS website🔗](https://www.duckdns.org).
+The first step was to create an account and a domain on the [DuckDNS website](https://www.duckdns.org).

 After that I copied the domain and token to the DuckDNS add-on Config, saved and started the add-on.